ontochem/PFAS/toReproduceManuscriptData/README_stepsToReproduceManuscriptData.txt

 ##################################
 cd PFAS/Fingerprint+Abas/OCL_CDK/ChemistrySearchCLI
-the external libraries necessary for compiling the java code is mentioned in the Manifest.txt compile and execute the java program using the exe.sh bash script
+the external libraries necessary for compiling the java code is mentioned in the Manifest.txt compile and execute the java program using a sample bash script placed in the respective folder "exe.sh"

-for example: to reproduce the table 4 values for definition A,B and C using Chemistry Development Kit (CDK), edit the exe.sh script and choose the right module as shown below. time /usr/lib64/jvm/java-11-openjdk-11/bin/java -jar build.jar -read_Module Cdk -read_Smiles smiles-set.csv -read_IndexDirectory ./indexDirectory_Cdk
+for example: to reproduce the table 4 values for definition A,B and C using Chemistry Development Kit (CDK), edit the exe.sh script and choose the right module as shown below. time java -jar build.jar -read_Module Cdk -read_Smiles smiles-set.csv -read_IndexDirectory ./indexDirectory_Cdk

-for example: to reproduce the table 4 values for definition A,B and C using OpenChemLib (OCL), edit the exe.sh script and choose the right module as shown below. time /usr/lib64/jvm/java-11-openjdk-11/bin/java -jar build.jar -read_Module Ocl -read_Smiles smiles-set.csv -read_IndexDirectory ./indexDirectory_Ocl
+for example: to reproduce the table 4 values for definition A,B and C using OpenChemLib (OCL), edit the exe.sh script and choose the right module as shown below. time java -jar build.jar -read_Module Ocl -read_Smiles smiles-set.csv -read_IndexDirectory ./indexDirectory_Ocl

 ##################################
 // STEP 3: search lucene index
 ##################################
 cd PFAS/Fingerprint+Abas/OCL_CDK/ChemistrySearchAPI
-the external libraries necessary for compiling the java code is mentioned in the Manifest.txt compile and execute the java program using the exe.sh bash script
+the external libraries necessary for compiling the java code is mentioned in the Manifest.txt compile and execute the java program using a sample bash script placed in the respective folder "exe.sh"

 for example: to reproduce the table 4 values for definition A,B and C using Chemistry Development Kit (CDK), edit the exe.sh script and choose the right module as shown below.
-Edit the smarts-set.txt with the definition mentioned in the paper or as above time /usr/lib64/jvm/java-11-openjdk-11/bin/java -jar build.jar -read_Module Cdk -read_Smarts smarts-set.txt  -write_Output output.txt -read_IndexDirectory ../ChemistrySearchCLI/indexDirectory_Cdk
+Edit the smarts-set.txt with the definition mentioned in the paper or as above time java -jar build.jar -read_Module Cdk -read_Smarts smarts-set.txt  -write_Output output.txt -read_IndexDirectory ../ChemistrySearchCLI/indexDirectory_Cdk

 for example: to reproduce the table 4 values for definition A,B and C using OpenChemLib (OCL), edit the exe.sh script and choose the right module as shown below.
-Edit the smarts-set.txt with the definition mentioned in the paper or as above time /usr/lib64/jvm/java-11-openjdk-11/bin/java -jar build.jar -read_Module Ocl -read_Smarts smarts-set.txt  -write_Output output.txt -read_IndexDirectory ../ChemistrySearchCLI/indexDirectory_Ocl
+Edit the smarts-set.txt with the definition mentioned in the paper or as above time java -jar build.jar -read_Module Ocl -read_Smarts smarts-set.txt  -write_Output output.txt -read_IndexDirectory ../ChemistrySearchCLI/indexDirectory_Ocl

 ##################################
 // STEP 4: the output is stored in the default file "output.txt".
 The output format is explained below